densomobility/software-engineer-api-assignment/README.md

 **Instructions for Deployment**

 To run the client in localhost, make sure to have nodejs installed.
-Change directory to the client run npm install to install all modules listed in dependencies.
+Change directory to the client and run npm install to install all modules listed in dependencies.
 See above for the client's link

 ### Using the API with Postman